 Find more State of Washington Alcohol Laws.

-Anyone age 16 or 17 may also work in establishments that sell alcohol.
+Anyone age 16 or 17 may also work in venues that sell alcohol.
 However, they may not sell or deliver either alcohol or non-intoxicating beer.

 If you visit the state, it’s a good idea to know West Virginia Alcohol Laws.

-Adults of any age may sell alcohol in stores for off-site consumption.
+Adults may sell alcohol in stores for off-site use.
 They may also be servers or bartenders in any venue that sells alcohol for drinking on-site.
 Thus, the minimum age is 18.

 Wisconsin Alcohol Laws are numerous.
 Learn them to avoid problems.